LeksoToriashvili/crosslab11/README.md

 Like an answer

     Endpoint: POST api/likes/
-    Description: adds like to a specific answer, which's id is in the request Request Payload:
+    Description: adds like to a specific answer, which id is in the request Request Payload:
     {
         "answer": 12